master-stm/Da-Goat-NetworkSec-Tool/README.md

 - **Network Scanning and Packet Sniffing**: Developed with Python's Scapy library.
 - **Operating System for Development**: Windows (10 Pro).

+## Datasets Used
+- All datasets used in the ANOMILY and MISUSE Based IDS are available on its data folder
 ## Features
 - **Packet Sniffer**: Captures packets from any selected network adapter, preserving data for subsequent analysis.
 - **Packet Analyzer**: Delivers comprehensive packet analysis with sophisticated filtering capabilities, powered by Wireshark.
 - **Network Scanner**: Efficiently scans and catalogs all devices and services within a network.
-- **NIDS**: Features a dual-mode Intrusion Detection System for both misuse and anomaly detection, complemented by a server-based NIDS for an exhaustive traffic analysis, classification, and representation.
+- **NIDS**: Features a dual-mode Intrusion Detection System for both misuse and anomaly detection, complemented by a server-based NIDS for an exhaustive traffic analysis, classification, and representation (IDS with accuracy rates of 94.4% for misuse detection and 99.0% for anomaly detection

+).

 ## Supported Operating Systems
 - Linux